 22. Use the Amazon app to do real-time price checks.

 Buying Amazon school supplies is a legit strategy when the price is right (refer to the KCL Back-to-School Stock-Up Price List, of course).
-Sometimes Amazon is cheapest.
+Sometimes Amazon is the cheapest.

 To compare prices, use the Amazon app (iOS / Android) to scan the item inside Target or wherever you’re shopping.
 If Amazon’s price is cheaper, you could technically place an Amazon order right then and there.